jcmugabi/GithubUsersApp/README.md

    ```

 ## Usage
+- Diplaying github users all over the globe
 - Search: Use the search fields to find GitHub users by username or location.
 - View Details: Tap on a user to view their details.
 - Internet Connectivity: If there is no internet connection, a dialog will appear prompting you to turn on your internet connection.